AzChaimae/Visual-Intelligence-beyond-Accuracy-for-AI/README.md

 bashpip install tensorflow-gpu  # If you have a compatible NVIDIA GPU
 ```
 Note that this code seems to include components for different deep learning projects (computer vision with CIFAR-10, NLP with IMDB, image generation with Fashion-MNIST).
 You may not need all these imports for a single project.

+`jldm`

+---

+### Acknowledgements
+The notebooks included in this repository were developed with the aid of online resources, official documentation of the referenced libraries, and insights provided by AI tools such as OpenAI, Gemini, and ClaudeAI.